AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 Once you have reviewed and tested your email, you can launch its preparation and send it.

 1. Click **[!UICONTROL Prepare]** to launch the preparation of the message.

-    You can track the preparation progress in real-time, along with statistics.
-Once the preparation is completed, you can access detailed logs for further analysis.
-Learn how to monitor deliveries
+[Learn how to prepare an email](../monitor/prepare-send.md)

     ![](assets/preparation.png)

 1. Once your email is ready to be sent, click **[!UICONTROL Send]** then confirm the sending.

     You can track the sending in real-time, along with statistics.
 Additionally, the **[!UICONTROL Logs]** button allows you to access detailed information on the email sending.
-Learn how to monitor deliveries
+[Learn how to monitor delivery logs](../monitor/delivery-logs.md)
     ![](assets/logs.png)

-1. After the email has been sent, you can access dedicated reports for further analysis purposes.
+1. After the email has been sent, you can access dedicated [reports](../reporting/reports.md) for further analysis purposes.

     ![](assets/reports.png)